-Join Richard Harrington for an in-depth discussion in this video Shooting in scene modes, part of Up and Running with the Nikon D3200 and D3300.
+Join Richard Harrington for an in-depth discussion in this video Shooting in scene modes, part of Learning to Shoot with the Nikon D3200 and D3300.

 - Now, if you'd like to strike the balance between shooting in auto mode and more advanced controls, well, your camera offers six different creative photography, or scene modes.
 Each mode is going to influence the camera's decision-making process, making it a bit more optimized for certain shooting situations.
 To see which scene mode is active, just press the info button.
 Then to choose a scene, simply rotate the command dial.
 Now scene modes don't really unlock any special features, rather they're more like recipes.

 They make it easier by choosing the right menu options, shutter speed, aperture, ISO, and flash performance.
 Keep in mind that most scene modes will force you to shoot JPG files.
 You won't be able to use RAW when using a scene mode, which can be very limiting if you like to do post-production.
 Now, use the scene modes as you're building competence with your camera.
 For example, maybe you want to quickly snap some pictures and you don't have time to dial in the right settings, or you want to look at those settings and learn from them and then practice dialing them in yourself.

 For example, let's choose the portrait scene mode.
 The camera is going to enhance the color for skin tones.
 It will also tend to use a wider aperture for a shallower depth of field.
 This will help blur the background and bring more attention to the subject.
 If we switch the camera into landscape mode, the camera will favor settings optimized for these types of shots.
 The camera will use smaller aperatures for deeper depth of field.
 Options like the flash, auto focus, light and others will be disabled, as they're not needed.